 Shrub beds are areas that include shrubs, perennials and ground cover plantings.
-Provide a variety of species, and a mix of evergreen and deciduous, grasses, shrubs and perennials.
+Provide a variety of species, and a mix of evergreen and deciduous shrubs, grasses, and perennials.

 It is preferable to arrange plants to form masses (at maturity) rather than a scattering of isolated plants.
 Group plants of similar shade and water requirements.
 Take this a step further by "layering" plants to provide additional interest, help soften fence lines, and blend into adjacent open spaces.
+Refer to the preapproved plans for direction.